kiran-sumant/ObsidianKM/Projects/Project Notes/My Discontentment, bundled and delocalised.md

 	4. Sleeping late
 	5. Bingeing and giving into insta/youtube/internet addiction
 	6. Not being able to control my own fingers due to the muscle memory of access to addiction apps on my phone.
-- Not being able to separate my "self" from my mind. **The reason I am struggling t
+- Not being able to separate my "self" from my mind. **The reason I am struggling to move forward.**